 IN THIS ISSUE

-I consider our Agency one of Ventura County’s greatest assets and I am honored to work with each of you and appreciate the dedication, commitment and passion that this team brings every day to ensure our agency is Leading the Way.
+I consider our Agency one of Ventura County’s greatest assets and as we move into the New Year, I am honored to work with each of you and appreciate the dedication, commitment and passion that this team brings every day to ensure our agency is Leading the Way.

 Jeff Pratt, Public Works Agency Director